Changissnz/nu_merchant_principal/README.md

 "elaborate" are so due to the lack of obligation in their resting on an origin that is principle.

-When products born from sophistication do fail, it is due to the faults bred by the elaborate additions, additions that "hijack" control directly or through enablement of the principles simple and reliable bred
+When products borne from sophistication do fail, it is due to the faults bred by the elaborate additions, additions that "hijack" control directly or through enablement of the principles simple and reliable bred